ibm-cloud-docs/codeengine/cmd_defs.md

 :   The amount of time, in seconds, that can pass before the build must succeed or fail.
 This value is *optional*.
 The default value is `600`.

 `--code-bundle`, `--cb`
 :   The name of the `code-bundle` image to use for this function.
 When `build-source` is specified, this value is the path to the output image generated by the build push.
-When `build-source` is not specified, this value is the path to the existing code-bundle image.
+When `build-source` is not specified, this value is the path to the existing code bundle image.
 The format is `REGISTRY/NAMESPACE/REPOSITORY:TAG` where `REGISTRY` and `TAG` are optional.
 If `REGISTRY` is not specified, the default is `docker.io`.
 If `TAG` is not specified, the default is `latest`.
 This value is *optional*.

 `--code-bundle-secret`, `--cs`, `--cbs`
 :   The name of the registry secret that is used to authenticate with a private registry.
 You can add the registry secret by running the `registry create` command.
 This value is *optional*.